Oh Hi There!

 Compensation & Retention

-Wanting to make the world a better place doesn’t pay the mortgage.
-Neither does “passion.”
-Flight clinicians are highly trained specialists working in one of the riskiest environments in healthcare.
-Asking about compensation and retention isn’t greedy.
-It’s adult behavior.
-Also, programs that retain experienced clinicians usually have a reason.
-Programs that constantly hemorrhage staff also probably have a reason….
+Wanting to make the world a better place doesn’t pay the mortgage and neither does “passion.”
+Flight clinicians are highly trained specialists working in one of the riskiest environments in civilian healthcare.
+So asking about compensation and retention isn’t greedy-it’s adult behavior.
+Also, programs that retain experienced clinicians usually have a reason just like programs that constantly hemorrhage staff also probably have a reason….

 • “When was the last major compensation adjustment for crews?”